zogzog/cubicweb/doc/tutorials/base/customizing-the-application.rst

   type "exit" or Ctrl-D to quit the shell and resume operation
   >>> add_cube('myblog')
   >>>
-  $ cubicweb-ctl start -D myblog
+  $ cubicweb-ctl pyramid -D myblog

 The `add_cube` command is enough since it automatically updates our application to the cube's schema.
 There are plenty of other migration